omarbelkady/Java/Spring_Boot/README.md

 - The web server which will be up and running on a specific port.
 Depending on the selected port,
 - Once I have told SpringBoot the designated port I want it to run on I then go ahead to implement endpoint

-## What Is Pom.xml
-- This is your configuration file similar package.json, config.json, .yaml files etc.

 ## What are two very important dependencies in Spring Boot JPA
 - spring-boot-starter-data-jpa